 Advisor: Prof. Peter Mansoor

 Rob Williams is a Ph.D. student in Military History at The Ohio State University.
-His research focuses on the relationship between organizational culture, operational behavior, and memory in military institutions throughout history.
+His research focuses on the relationship between organizational culture, operational behavior, and institutional change in military institutions throughout history.

 His dissertation, titled “The Airborne Mafia: Organizational Culture and Institutional Change in the U.S. Army, 1940–1965,” analyzes the creation and transmission of values, beliefs, and norms from one subculture to the larger Army bureaucracy, and its impacts on Cold War institutional development.
 His research will demonstrate the capacity for a tactical subculture to have an enormous effect on its parent organization as well as national strategic behavior.

 Born and raised in Washington state, Rob served in the US Army as an infantryman and paratrooper for over fifteen years and is a graduate of the US Army’s Airborne, Jumpmaster, and Pathfinder schools.
 Holding every position in an infantry platoon from rifleman to platoon sergeant, Rob is now parlaying his experience into researching the origins of the airborne mystique.
 He is the author of “Using Grief to Bridge the Civilian-Military Divide

 ,” in the May 2020 issue of VFW Magazine

 and "Renaming Southern Army Bases Is Nothing New